oricalvo/txsvc/readme.md

 }
 ```

-Or, if you are using async/await syntax
+Or, in case you are using async/await syntax

 ```sh
 @Transaction(): Promise<void>